Convection Patterns in Nonequilibrium Kawasaki Dynamics at Low Temperature: Numerical Results

-The rigidity of the stripes is associated with the convection cells they host (two convection cells per high-density stripe): persistent particle currents circulate within each cell, as illustrated in Fig.~\ref{fig: densities and currents}.
-The vector field shown there corresponds to the bond currents $(j_{\mathbf{x},\mathbf{x}+\mathbf{e}_1},\, j_{\mathbf{x},\mathbf{x}+\mathbf{e}_2})$, see~\eqref{eq: lattice divergence form}, time-averaged over a certain period.
+This robustness is due to the persistent particle currents circulating within each cell, as illustrated in Fig.~\ref{fig: densities and currents}.
+The vector field shown there corresponds to the bond currents $(j_{\mathbf{x},\mathbf{x}+\mathbf{e}_1},\, j_{\mathbf{x},\mathbf{x}+\mathbf{e}_2})$, see Eq.~\eqref{eq: nonequilibrium current}, time-averaged over a certain period.
 In practice, it is computed by counting the number of particle jumps from $\mathbf{x}$ to $\mathbf{y}$ minus those from $\mathbf{y}$ to $\mathbf{x}$ over a fixed integration time, and dividing by that time.
 Averages are taken over the same time window used for the density profiles.
 This window is chosen large enough to remove fluctuations but short enough so that the circulating currents do not reverse as the pattern move due to the eventual restoration of translational symmetry.

-The presence of these currents is consistent with basic thermodynamics.
-Because the system is locally coupled to a spatially varying temperature bath, energy must flow from hotter to colder regions to produce positive entropy.
-To illustrate the mechanism, consider an idealized stripe pattern with densities $0$ and $1$.
-Creating a pair of defects at an interface requires to pump an energy $\Delta E$ into the bath. $\Delta E$ is smallest in the hottest region.
-The defects then propagate freely, i.e.\@ at no energy cost, within their respective phases until they return to an interface and annihilate, releasing an energy $\Delta E'$ into the bath.
-If this occurs at a lower temperature, then $\Delta E' > \Delta E$.
-Thus, the observed particle currents arise as the system transports energy from the hot part of the bath to cold one.
+The presence of these currents is consistent with basic thermodynamics: energy is absorbed from the bath in the hot region, through the creation of domain walls, and released into it in the cold one through their destruction.
+The constant flux of particles makes this process possible.